How many migrants come to the UK?

 Who is migrating to the UK?

-Between 2012 (when the current set of ONS migration statistics was first published) and 2018, net migration to the UK from the EU exceeded non-EU national net migration.
-However the number of EU immigrants has been falling since 2016, and net migration from the EU has actually been negative since 2021 (when free movement ended following Britain’s exit from the EU), meaning more EU nationals are leaving the UK than arriving.
+Between 2012 (when administrative data-based migration statistics were first published) and 2018, net migration to the UK from the EU exceeded non-EU national net migration.
+However the number of EU immigrants has been falling since 2016, and net migration from the EU has actually been negative since 2022, meaning more EU nationals are leaving the UK than arrivi

 The majority of migrants to the UK arrive here legally.
 However the number of migrants arriving via irregular methods (particularly by small boats) has increased considerably in recent years.